SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 2. Give your repository URL as we can navigates your branches.

 ## Task 1: Add a process manager to your images

+**Remarks**:

+  - Do not forget to create a dedicated branch on your repo.
+On your host, you can do the following command assuming you are on `task-0` branch:

+    ```
+    # Go to the folder where you have cloned the repo
+    cd <root folder of your repository>

+    # Create and checkout the branch
+    git checkout -b task-1

+    # Keep track of your branch on GitHub
+    git push -u origin task-1
+    ```

 Actually, Docker has for some people a big limitation but it was designed as a core
 feature: